Treating and Managing Cystic Fibrosis

 In addition to doctor visits, lifestyle changes can help manage symptoms.
 Practicing good hygiene and receiving all recommended vaccines can prevent patients with CF from getting an infection which in turn could lead to more severe complications.
 To maintain a healthy weight many patients with CF follow healthy, high-calorie, high-sodium diets.
 Physical activity is also encouraged to help improve and maintain lung function.

 Most importantly all patients with CF need to continue treatments, including medicines, supplements, and daily airway clearance techniques as directed by their physicians.
-Your physician should also be alerted immediately to any complications so that they can provide supplemental medication to help the immune system fight off infection as quickly as possible.
+Your healthcare provider should also be alerted immediately to any complications so that they can provide supplemental medication to help the immune system fight off infection as quickly as possible.

 For More Information: